 Undesirable side effects caused by our product candidates could cause us or regulatory authorities such as the FDA to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other regulatory authorities.
 For example, common adverse events observed in patients treated with our first-generation MetAP2 inhibitor, beloranib, versus placebo included diarrhea, injection site bruising, dizziness, decreased appetite, anxiety and sleep disturbances (insomnia principally manifested as delayed onset of sleep and abnormal dreams), among others.
 In addition, an imbalance in the number of thrombotic events observed in patients treated with beloranib as compared to patients on placebo in our clinical trials was observed.
-We may see similar adverse events with ZGN-1061 or ZGN-1258 as we saw with beloranib, and therefore, we will study these parameters in nonclinical and clinical development of ZGN-1061 and ZGN-1258.
-In our Phase 1 clinical trial of ZGN-1061, the most common adverse events reported were mild gastrointestinal issues (comparable between ZGN-1061 and placebo groups), headache and procedural-related irritation.
-In addition, data from the interim analysis of the Phase 2 clinical trial of ZGN-1061 demonstrated an increase in A1C in some treatment groups between 8 weeks and 12 weeks, and it is unknown whether this effect would continue or worsen during the remainder of this clinical trial.
+We may see similar adverse events with ZGN-1061 or our other product candidates as we saw with beloranib, and therefore, we are studying these parameters in nonclinical and clinical development of ZGN-1061 and ZGN-1345 and our further evaluation of ZGN-1258.
+Data from the Phase 2 clinical trial of ZGN-1061 indicated that ZGN-1061 was generally safe and well-tolerated, with primarily mild to moderate adverse events, or AEs.
+The most frequent treatment emergent AEs with ZGN 1061 in ZAF-1061-201 were injection site bruising, upper respiratory tract infection, and diarrhea; each of these categories of events occurred with relatively similar incidences to placebo.
+There were no treatment-related serious adverse events and no CV safety signals were observed.
+In addition, data from the Phase 2 clinical trial of ZGN-1061 demonstrated a beneficial decrease in A1C in the 0.9 mg and 1.8 mg dose groups and accompanying weight loss in the 1.8 mg dose group through the 12-week assessment period, and it is unknown whether this effect would continue beyond 12 weeks.

-Further, if ZGN-1061 or ZGN-1258 receive marketing approval and we or others identify undesirable side effects caused by the product (or any other similar product) after the approval, a number of potentially significant negative consequences could result, including:
+Further, if ZGN-1061, ZGN-1258 (if further evaluation warrants continued development) and ZGN-1345 receive marketing approval and we or others identify undesirable side effects caused by the product (or any other similar product) after the approval, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may request that we withdraw the product from the market or may limit their approval of the product through labeling or other means; - regulatory authorities may require the addition of labeling statements, such as a "black box" warning or a contraindication or a precaution; - we may be required to change the way the product is distributed or administered, conduct additional clinical trials or change the labeling of the product; - we may decide to remove the product from the marketplace; - we could be sued and held liable for injury caused to individuals exposed to or taking our product candidates; and - our reputation may suffer.
+regulatory authorities may request that we withdraw the product from the market or may limit their approval of the product through labeling or other means;

+- regulatory authorities may require the addition of labeling statements, such as a "black box" warning or a contraindication or a precaution; - we may be required to change the way the product is distributed or administered, conduct additional clinical trials or change the labeling of the product; - we may decide to remove the product from the marketplace; - · we could be sued and held liable for injury caused to individuals exposed to or taking our product candidates; and - our reputation may suffer.